-If you don’t currently have a school website, make it a top priority.
-If you have a school website but haven’t updated it recently, now is the time to consider how you can maintain it regularly and ensure the content and design are engaging.
+If your website hasn’t been updated recently, now is the time to consider how you can maintain it regularly and ensure the content and design are engaging.
 The article, 5 Tips for Great School Website Design, has ideas on making the design of your school website top-notch.
 Your website should be super easy to navigate, look great, and frequently accessed pages quick to access for each of your key user groups – teachers, parents, and students.

 Notification systems, mobile apps, emails, social media, blogs and videos are the other channels critical to reaching all your stakeholders.
 Unifying all these channels can be a challenge, but it's important these channels are integrated for the best reach.